alexpeterhall/quotes/quotes.md

-"No plan survives contact with the enemy." - Helmuth von Moltke the Elder "Stop your entitled fucking whining and seize the opportunities around you." - Pat Mcnamara "Persistence and resilience only come from having been given the chance to work through difficult problems." - Gever Tulley "My barn having burned down, I can now see the moon." - Mizuta Masahide (17th century Japanese poet and samurai) "There is a realization from which all potential personal growth emerges.
+"No plan survives contact with the enemy." - Helmuth von Moltke the Elder "Stop your entitled fucking whining and seize the opportunities around you." - Pat Mcnamara "Persistence and resilience only come from having been given the chance to work through difficult problems." - Gever Tulley "There is a realization from which all potential personal growth emerges.
 This is the realization that you are responsible for everything you do in your life, no matter the external circumstances."
 "That you will have some hard times and some discouraging times I have no question; but this is merely another way of saying that you will share the common lot." - Theodore Roosevelt in a letter to his son Theodore III
 "Success comes to the lowly and to the poorly talented, but the special characteristic of a great person is to triumph over the disasters and panics of human life." - Seneca, On Providence, 4.1